LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Experiment

-\textbf{SoTA FPGA Accelerator Baselines.} We select two representative SoTA works, Allo \cite{chen2024allo}, FlightLLM \cite{zeng2024flightllm}, and InTAR \cite{he2025intar}.
-They are arithmetic-based and implemented on the Alveo U280 \cite{amd2023alveou280}.
-Allo and InTAR applies W4A8 scheme and FlightLLM utilizes 3.5-bit sparse weights.
+\textbf{SoTA FPGA Accelerator Baselines.} We select three representative SoTA works, Allo \cite{chen2024allo}, FlightLLM \cite{zeng2024flightllm}, and InTAR \cite{he2025intar}.
+They are arithmetic-based accelerators.
+Allo and InTAR apply the W4A8 scheme and FlightLLM utilizes 3.5-bit weights.
 FlightLLM employs aggressive sparsification and quantization on both weights and attention.
 This fundamentally alters the computation pattern and data loading size.
-Since the mapping flow and quantization scripts are not open-sourced, we use the performance model in FlightLLM's artifact to estimate the latency.
-Since these accelerators are implemented on U280 and do not natively support the latest Qwen 3 1.7B model, we construct a simulator based on their designs, with less than a 2\% gap from data in the original papers.
+Since these accelerators do not natively support the latest Qwen 3 1.7B model, we construct a simulator for Allo and InTAR and modify the simulator in FlightLLM's artifact to get their latency on V80, with less than a 2\% gap from data in the original papers.